Natalie Hubartt, MA, LMHC

 Pastoral Counselor and Supervisor

 My name is Lori Burns and I am a counselor and pastor that loves to walk alongside people as they grow and heal.
-As a Licensed Professional Counselor I specialize in women’s issues, sexual abuse, adoption issues, and sexual addiction recovery.
-I received my Master of Arts in Counseling and a Masters of Arts in Practical Ministries from Cincinnati Bible Seminary.
-I also have received further training related to addiction & trauma and have received my addictions license for the state of Indiana.
-Along with my experience in private practice, I have spent over 10 years working as a pastor on staff within the local church and supervisor for two counseling centers.
+I have been counseling for over 17 years.
+As a Licensed Professional Counselor I specialize in women's issues, sexual abuse, adoption issues, trauma, and sexual addiction recovery.
+I received my Master of Arts in Counseling and a Master of Arts in Practical Ministries from Cincinnati Bible Seminary.
+I also have received further training related to addiction and trauma, hold an addictions license in the state of Indiana, and am an IAAP approved clinical supervisor for addictions.
+Along with my experience in private practice, I have spent over 14 years working as a pastor on staff within the local church and supervisor for their counseling centers.

-I hold a Bachelor’s Degree in Accounting, spent 16 years in the banking industry, and served as a financial coach and marriage mentor before God prompted me to become a Christian counselor.
-I completed a Master’s Degree in Marriage and Family Therapy at Liberty University and I am pursuing licensure as a Licensed Marriage and Family Therapist.
+I hold a Bachelor’s Degree in Accounting and spent 16 years in the banking industry before God prompted me to become a Christian counselor.
+I completed a Master’s Degree in Marriage and Family Therapy at Liberty University and am a Licensed Marriage and Family Therapist with the state of Indiana.
+As Clinical Director, I have the great privilege of encouraging and guiding counselors in training, while combining my accounting background with my calling as a counselor to manage the day-to-day operations of the counseling center.

 Purposeful, devoted time with my family and with the Lord is very important in keeping my heart full, and it works to build strong bonds in the relationships I hold close.
-When I am not counseling, I enjoy playing games and watching superhero movies with my three sons, reading and studying God’s Word, and date night with my husband of 15 years.
+When I am not counseling, I enjoy playing games and watching movies with my three sons, reading and studying God’s Word, and date night with my husband.

 Ty Wyss, MA